allison-johnson/javascript-recipes-app/notes.md

 4. Why can't you attach event listeners iteratively? (i.e., need to wait until ALL delete buttons are created before adding event listeners to ALL of them, rather than attaching the listener to each one right after it is created)

 5. How can I turn this into a multi page application?
 Say, with a nav bar for "recipe box", "weekly menu", etc.?
 Do you need more than one .html file?

+6. Weird issue with which notes are in Note.all array ... think about whether that array is even necessary?
+I never need to access all the notes, just all the notes of a specific recipe!